millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHereNEW.md

 ![](./images/100/Picture100-28.jpeg)

--  And then specify the password for your instance
+-  Then specify the password for your instance

 ![](./images/100/Picture100-29.jpeg)